GOKULSINGHSHAH123/StudyZone/replit.md

 - Focus on visual quality and polish

 ## Recent Changes
-- January 2025: Complete frontend implementation with dark theme
+- October 18, 2025: Complete implementation of Visual Learning Assistant
-- All React components built following design guidelines
+- Frontend: All React components with dark theme
+- Backend: Complete Python LangGraph workflow
+- WebSocket path fixed from /ws to /api/lesson-stream to avoid Vite HMR conflict
-- WebSocket hook prepared for backend integration
+- Ready for end-to-end testing